rahul4tripathi2/loan_grant_machine_learning/Readme.md

-Please find Assignment - NIRA - Sr Data Scientist-Solution for PART II solution
+Please see docx for PART II solution